mockzilla/mockzilla-portable-template/README.md

 archive (a gzipped tarball with a `.mockzilla.json` manifest declaring the contained services) and publishes it to the `latest` release.

-Run it locally with the mockzilla CLI:
+Run it locally with the Mockzilla CLI:

 ```bash
 brew tap mockzilla/tap